tock/tock-www/_posts/2017-09-25-sosp-paper.md

 Normally, embedded applications are built monolithically---that is, the hardware and software are designed together, and for the most part, all code in the system has the ability to completely control the hardware.
-But, increasingly, that doesn't fit how embedded applications are actually built.
+Increasingly, that doesn't fit how embedded applications are actually built.

 Specifically, our threat model identifies four different stakeholders: board integrators, kernel component developers, application developers, and